-Cannot be cleared when BCSP = 1.
+Cannot be cleared when BCSP = 1 (PLL selected as bus clock).
 Forced to 0 when VDDPLL is at VSS level.
 In limp-home mode, the output of PLLON is forced to 1, but the PLLON bit reads the latched value.